StevenKauwe/voice-activated-assistant/README.md

 rye sync
 ```

-3. Ensure you have the necessary credentials and settings for any external services used by the actions (e.g., GPT, transcription services).
+3. Ensure you have the necessary credentials and settings for any external services used by the actions (e.g., LLM, transcription services).
     - For now the app assumes you have a valid OpenAI API key set as an environment variable.
 You can add this to your .bashrc or .zshrc (or equivalent) to make it permanent.

 ```bash